Hwasong-5: History

-North Korea received rocket artillery, surface-to-air missiles (SAMs), and anti-ship missiles from the Soviet Union in the 1960s and then from China in the 1970s.
+North Korea received rocket artillery, surface-to-air missiles (SAMs), and anti-ship missiles from the Soviet Union in the 1960s and from China in the 1970s.
 The range and accuracy of the 2K6 Luna were unsatisfactory, but the Soviets refused to supply ballistic missiles to limit tensions in Korea.
 North Korea sought a domestic missile-production capability by 1965, and began making military and industrial preparations shortly afterward.

 A joint development program with China of the DF-61 missile began in 1977, but was cancelled in 1978 due to Chinese domestic politics.
 North Korea received R-17s from Egypt in the late 1970s or early 1980s.
 North Korea supported Egypt during the Yom Kippur War and the countries had friendly relations.
-With relations between Egypt and the Soviet Union deteriorating during the mid-1970s, the Egyptians no longer could purchase ballistic missiles from the Soviets, and to deal with the loss of its sole supplier, the Egyptians helped North Korea to reverse-engineer the R-17 in hope of eventually setting up a production line with North Korean assistance.
+The Soviet supply of ballistic missiles to Egypt ended when Egypt-Soviet Union relations deteriorated in the mid-1970s.
+In response, Egypt helped North Korea to reverse-engineer the R-17 with the goal of eventually setting up a production line with North Korean assistance.
 The Soviet Union may have eventually aided North Korea in these efforts after relations improved in the 1980s.

 The R-17s were reverse engineered to develop multiple derivatives starting with the Hwasong-5.
-The Hwasong-5 may have slightly better range than the R-17 due to improved engines.
+The Hwasong-5 may have had slightly better range than the R-17 due to improved engines.
 There were up to six test launches from April to September 1984 with three successes.
 The missile entered production in 1985.
 Serial production began in 1986.
 It entered North Korean service in 1987.

 Hwasong-series missiles are reportedly manufactured by the No. 125 Factory in Pyongyang.
-It is estimated that about 300 missiles were produced between 1986 until 1991 or 1992.
-According to Lennox, it was estimated that 180 Hwasong-5 missiles were kept in North Korea while the rest were exported to Iran.
+It is estimated that about 300 missiles were produced from 1986 until 1991 or 1992.
+According to Lennox, an estimated 180 Hwasong-5 missiles were kept in North Korea while the rest were exported to Iran.

 The Hwasong-5 is mounted on a North Korean copy of the MAZ-543 transporter erector launcher (TEL) vehicle or a converted civilian truck.
 The missile can carry high explosive (HE) or cluster munition warheads.
 Reportedly, the North Koreans are working on the development of chemical and biological warheads for their Hwasong missile program.